iv597/baby-feeding-app/SUPABASE_SETUP.md

 ## Step 4: Test Sync

-1. Go to Settings → Sync
-2. Tap "Sync Now" to manually sync your data
+1. **Sync is now automatic!** The app will sync data every 5 minutes and when you return to the app
+2. **Create a new baby** or log a feed entry to test
-3. Check the console logs to see sync progress
+3. **Check the console logs** to see automatic sync progress
-4. Your babies should now appear in the Supabase table
+4. **Your data will appear in Supabase automatically** within 5 minutes

+## How Sync Works

+The app now syncs automatically in the background:

+✅ **Immediate sync** - After creating babies or logging feeds
+✅ **Background sync** - Every 5 minutes automatically
+✅ **App activation sync** - When you return to the app
+✅ **No manual intervention needed** - Completely seamless

 ## Troubleshooting